dqops/dqo/docs/checks/table/comparisons/column-count-match.md

 # column count match data quality checks

-Table level comparison check compares the column count of the current (parent) table to the column count in the reference table.
+Table level comparison check that compares the column count of the current (parent) table with the column count of the reference table.

 ___